 Preservation is when action is taken to ensure the federal housing subsidy and low-income housing restrictions remain in place, preserving long-term housing affordability.
 Preservation is usually combined with repairs to the property.
 Often the property is purchased by a new owner who is committed to the long-term affordability of the property, and is then renovated and managed along with those values.

 The National Housing Trust works to preserve all affordable housing through a three-part approach: advocacy, financing, and real estate development.

 Many affordable housing contracts between the federal government and private owners are expiring or soon to expire, allowing owners the option to exit the government program and convert their properties to non-affordable use.
 Preserving affordable housing is more cost-effective and easier than new construction.
 Rehabilitating an existing affordable apartment can cost one-third to one-half less than building a new apartment.
-Not to mention that for every new affordable apartment built, two are lost due to deterioration, abandonment or conversion to more expensive housing.
 Without preserving existing affordable housing, we fall two steps back for every step we take forward.

 Affordable Housing Frequently Asked Questions

 One third of our nation’s households across the income spectrum live in rental housing – some from choice and some from necessity.
 It is a critical part of any community’s healthy housing mix, ensuring diversity, opportunity and a labor force for essential community services.

 Some choose rental housing because it provides an affordable and convenient lifestyle close to neighborhood amenities.
 But for many working and lower-income families, homeownership is out of reach.
 Rental housing allows these families to live in communities close to work, education, and affordable transportation.

 As the current home foreclosure crisis continues to unfold, and credit remains tight, stable rental housing will become ever more important to workers who are critical to our communities, including teachers, police, fire fighters, and other service providers.